EWeinstein/EWeinstein.github.io/mlmol.md

 Adcock et al. 2023.
 CS4ML: A general framework for active learning with arbitrary data based on Christoffel functions. https://arxiv.org/pdf/2306.00945

 About ML & Molecules reading group: ML & Molecules is a new reading group organized by Asst.
 Prof. Eli Weinstein (DTU Chemistry) and Assoc.
 Prof. Jes Frellsen (DTU Compute).
 It focuses on fundamental probabilistic machine learning and its intersection with the molecular sciences.
 Everyone in the group presents a paper, in a rotating schedule.
 It is open to students, postdocs, faculty and staff.
 It is not a formal course, but can optionally be taken as a project course, for which you will receive course credit.
-Please get in touch with the organizers if you are interested.

 Contact: enawe [at] dtu.dk